Logan Paul Net Worth

 Suicide Forest Controversy: On December 31, 2017, Paul uploaded a video to his YouTube channel that he had filmed at Aokigahara at the base of Mount Fuji in Japan.
-This area is commonly known as the suicide forest as it is a place many people have gone to to commit suicide.
+This area is commonly known as the suicide forest as it is a place many people have gone to commit suicide.
 Paul's video showed a dead body hanging from a tree.
 The video had 6.3 million views within 24 hours of being uploaded.
 Paul was accused by other members of the YouTube community of being insensitive and exploitative to suicide victims.
 Several petitions were posted on Change.org urging YouTube to delete Paul's channel.
 Paul removed the video from his YouTube channel and issued a written apology on Twitter on January 1, 2018.
 On January 9, YouTube issued a statement via their Twitter account condemning Paul's video.
 On January 10, YouTube announced it was removing Paul's channels from Google Preferred, its preferred ad program.
 Paul was also cut from season 4 of the YouTube Red series Foursome.
 In the aftermath, Paul donated $1 million to suicide prevention agencies, a quarter of which is going to the National Suicide Prevention Lifeline.

 Other Controversies: On February 9, 2018, YouTube suspended all advertising on Paul's channels due to his "pattern of behavior," referring to his participation in the Tide Pod challenge, removing a fish from his pond to "jokingly give it CPR," and the time he videoed himself using a taser gun on two dead rats.
 His revenue was temporarily stopped as a result.
-Paul broadcast live on Twitch for the first time.
 Two weeks later, YouTube restored ads on Logan's channel, however, his channel was still on a 90-day "probation period" during which time content from his channel was not eligible to be on YouTube's trending tab.

 In January 2019, Paul remarked on his Impaulsive podcast, "What is it, male-only March? … We're gonna attempt to go gay for just one month."
 There was widespread criticism aimed at Paul for his remarks, specifically that he implied that being homosexual is a choice.
 GLAAD responded to Paul's statement on Twitter, saying, "That's not how it works, Logan Paul."